eps696/aphantasia/README.md

 This will produce frame sequences and short videos for every text line, as well as total video.

 NB: since the parameters are accumulated on the process (grabbing some foreign extra imagery and getting stuck to it), there's a dirty hack in attempt to push the generator away from it: adding some noise, controlled with `--noise X` argument.
-Sometimes helpful, sometimes not.
+Sometimes it helps, sometimes not.
+Also feel free to explore learning rate (from 0.01 to 10 or more).

 ## Credits